House passes $1.2 trillion spending package hours before shutdown deadline, sending it to Senate

 Johnson, a Louisiana Republican, waived a self-imposed 72-hour rule that gives lawmakers time to read legislation before a vote in order to get it across the finish line and send it to the Senate, giving the upper chamber just hours before the clock strikes midnight.

-Senate rules that allow a single lawmaker to object to expediting a bill's passage could push a vote into Saturday.
-Republicans are also likely to demand votes on amendments in exchange for speeding up the process, as they did with the last funding bill.
-Sen. Susan Collins of Maine, the top Republican on the Senate Appropriations Committee, predicted the upper chamber could hold amendment votes as soon as Friday afternoon.
+Senate rules that allow a single lawmaker to object to expediting a bill's passage could push a vote into the weekend.
+Republicans are also demanding votes on amendments in exchange for speeding up the process, as they did with the last funding bill.

 A brief lapse in funding over the weekend may not cause disruptions.
 When President Biden signed the first funding package hours after a similar shutdown deadline earlier this month, the Office of Management and Budget said agencies would not shut down and could continue their normal operations, since it was clear that a resolution was imminent.